Gerg-L/nvim-flake/README.md

 Example of updated all plugins: `npins update -f`

-All lua configuration is done in the /lua directory, and imported and ordered through /lua/default.nix. my lua config is not very good so I reccomend bringing your own
+All lua configuration is done in the /lua directory, and imported and ordered through /lua/default.nix.
+My lua config is not very good so I recommend bringing your own

 ## Inspiration
 - [@the-argus's](https://github.com/the-argus) [nvim-config](https://github.com/the-argus/nvim-config)